 Most people have a specific question in mind and want to focus more on that subject.
-It’s no use a palm reading going on and on about one aspect that is of no interest to the client.
-Find out what it is that they want from you as a reader and they will feel more satisfied at the end.
+It’s no use going on and on about one aspect that is of no interest to the client.
+Find out what they want from you as a reader, and they will feel more satisfied in the end.

 Please donate any amount to assist us in continuing to provide excellent content on this website.